Yandex Cloud

 4. Check the server response to make sure your request was successful.

-1. Get an IAM token for authentication in the API.
+1. Get an IAM token for API authentication.

 2. Save the token to an environment variable: